Skip to contents

 Exposure types

-• Binary: .exposure is a two-level vector (e.g., 0/1, logical, or a two-level factor). .propensity is a numeric vector of P(treatment | X).
+• Binary: .exposure is a two-level vector (e.g., 0/1, logical, or a two-level factor). .propensity is a numeric vector of P(treatment | X), or a matrix or data frame holding it in one of its columns.

 • Categorical: .exposure is a factor or character vector with 3+ levels. .propensity must be a matrix or data frame with one column per level, where rows sum to 1.